Search

 Step 8: Foster Community and Repeat Business

-Offer loyalty programs that reward repeat purchases with discounts, early access, or special content.
-Highlight these benefits on the site and in communications, reinforcing the value of staying engaged with your brand.
+Offer a loyalty program that rewards repeat purchases with discounts, early access to new features, or special content.
+Highlight these benefits prominently on the website and in email communications.
+A clear value ladder keeps customers motivated to stay within the ecosystem.

 Suggest a Correction